Facial Reconstruction after

 Mohs micrographic surgery (MMS) is a surgical technique in which minute layers of skin tissue are meticulously removed and examined under a microscope.

 By removing thin layers of tissue in this incremental manner, the physician can be sure that all involved tissue is excised, and can simultaneously spare healthy tissue.
 Of all the surgical techniques available today, Mohs surgery offers both the lowest recurrence rate of malignant lesions, and maximum preservation of healthy tissue.
-Mohs surgery is performed by specialized Dermatological Surgeons who only perform skin cancer removal, and then refer patients for reconstruction to a Facial Plastic Surgeon like Dr. Monica Tadros.
+Mohs surgery is performed by specialized Dermatological Surgeons who only perform skin cancer removal, and then refer patients for reconstruction to a Dr. Monica Tadros, M.D., F.A.C.S facial plastic surgeon.

 Mohs surgery is a highly specialized treatment for the total removal of skin cancer.
 This method differs from all other methods of treating skin cancer by the use of complete microscopic examination of all the tissues removed surgically as well as detailed mapping techniques to allow the surgeon to remove the entire lesion.